Google

 Series A in 2023

-Delve Bio is a biotechnology company focused on delivering molecular insights for precision patient care.
-It specializes in the pathogen-agnostic and unbiased detection of neuro-infectious pathogens in cerebrospinal fluid (CSF) through a single test.
-This capability equips laboratories and clinicians with essential information for diagnosing both routine and rare infectious diseases, thereby enhancing patient care and treatment outcomes.
+Delve Bio is a biotechnology company that provides molecular insights to guide precision patient care, offering pathogen-agnostic and unbiased detection of neuro-infectious pathogens in cerebrospinal fluid to enable laboratories and clinicians to diagnose routine and rare infectious diseases with actionable results.

 Bitterroot Bio